RGNagel/qt-can-network-visualization-by-serial-port/README.md

 # Telemetry Network Visualization

-This a project for didatic purposes to visualize a CAN network, where one CAN node communicates with host by serial port.
+This a didatic-purpose project to visualize a CAN network using Qt Framework, where one CAN node communicates with host - which executes this code - by serial port.